Understanding the system - Logistics extension

 - Note that this option typically requires approval processes and undergoes stringent review.

 - These recommendations are based on various use cases.
-Extension partners can make solution decisions and validate them with Fynd Commerce support team if necessary.
+Extension partners can make solution decisions and validate them with the Fynd Commerce support team if necessary.

 - Option 1: